-Trusted: The community has confidence that councillors and staff act other with respect.
+Trusted: The community has confidence that Councillors and staff act respect.

-Respectful: Councillors, staff and meeting attendees treat each skilfully chaired.
+Respectful: Councillors, staff and meeting attendees treat each other with contributes to the orderly conduct of the meeting.

-Effective: Meetings are well organised, effectively run and
+Effective: Meetings are well organised, effectively run and skilfully chaired.

-Orderly: Councillors, staff and meeting attendees behave in
+Orderly: Councillors, staff and meeting attendees behave in a way that